cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 is the result of invoking H on a unique, prefix-free encoding of b\_0.
-This is true, first, because the length of the input to all such invocations is equal and fixed by the choice of H and DST, and second, because each such input has a unique prefix (because of the inclusion of the counter byte I2OSP(i, 1)).
+This is true, first, because the length of the input to all such invocations is equal and fixed by the choice of H and DST, and second, because each such input has a unique suffix (because of the inclusion of the counter byte I2OSP(i, 1)).

-The essential difference between the construction of {{CDMP05}} and expand\_message\_xmd is that the latter hashes the concatenation of a counter with b\_0 XOR b\_(i - 1) (step 7), rather than simply hashing that counter prepended to b\_0.
+The essential difference between the construction of {{CDMP05}} and expand\_message\_xmd is that the latter hashes a counter appended to strxor(b\_0, b\_(i - 1)) (step 7) rather than to b\_0.
-This approach increases the Hamming distance between invocations of H, which reduces the likelihood that nonidealities in H affect the distribution of the b\_i values.
+This approach increases the Hamming distance between inputs to different invocations of H, which reduces the likelihood that nonidealities in H affect the distribution of the b\_i values.

 # Acknowledgements